All Episodes

 So the conspiracy theory was pushed by an organization called the Foundation to Battle Injustice, which is based in Russia.

-It uses an RU top-level domain name.
+It uses an RU top level domain name.

-Are you fucking sorry?
+Why am you, are you fucking sorry?

 Yeah, I'm sorry.